Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 > ## Hint: Seqkit stats N50 command
 > ~~~
+> cd ~/cs_course/analysis/assembly
-> seqkit stats -a assembly/assembly.fasta
+> seqkit stats -a assembly.fasta
 > ~~~
 {: .solution}

 > ## Exercise 2: Calculating the N50 length
 > a) What is the output if we run the new command from the above exercise?
-> b) What new statistics do we get that we didn't have with the original command?
-> c) What is the N50 length of this assembly?
+> b) What is the N50 length of this assembly?
 >
 > Bonus exercise: Looking at the [information available online for Seqkit stats](https://bioinf.shenwei.me/seqkit/usage/#stats), can you work out what the extra statistics other than N50 tell us?
 >> ## Solution
 >> a)
 >> ~~~
 >> file            format  type  num_seqs     sum_len  min_len   avg_len  max_len     Q1      Q2      Q3  sum_gap     N50  Q20(%)  Q30(%)  GC(%)
->> assembly/assembly.fasta  FASTA   DNA        154  15,042,667    3,164  97,679.7  6,068,626  7,305  13,291  34,356        0  2,976,488       0       0  52.39
+>> assembly.fasta  FASTA   DNA      1,161  18,872,828      528  16,255.7  118,427  7,513  11,854  19,634        0  20,921       0       0  66.26
 >> ~~~
 >> {: .output}
->> b) Comparing the header line from this command to the original command we can see we've now got statistics for Q1, Q2, Q3, sum_gap, N50, Q20(%) and Q30(%)
->> c) The N50 length for this assembly is 2,976,503 bp.
-This tells us that 50% of the assembly is in fragments that are almost 3m bases long or longer!
+>> a) The N50 length for this assembly is 20,921 bp.
+This tells us that 50% of the assembly is in fragments that are nearly 21,000 bases long or longer!
 >>
 >> Bonus: `Q1`, `Q2` and `Q3` are the quartile ranges of sequence length. `sum_gap` is the total number of ambiguous bases (N's) in the sequence. `Q20`(%) is the percentage of bases with a PHRED score over 20 and similarly `Q30`(%) is the percentage of bases with a PHRED score over 30.
 GC(%) is the [guanine-cytosine content](https://en.wikipedia.org/wiki/GC-content) of the sequence.
 > {: .solution}